-Juvenile arthritis is a long-lasting, chronic disease.
+Juvenile arthritis, or juvenile idiopathic arthritis (JIA), is a long-lasting, chronic disease.
 It is the most common form of arthritis in children.
-In the United States, it affects nearly 300,000 children under the age of 18 years.
+In the United States, it affects nearly 300,000 children under the age of 18.

 There are several types of juvenile arthritis.
 Nearly all of them are different from rheumatoid arthritis in adults.
 This is why the term "juvenile rheumatoid arthritis (JRA)" is no longer widely used.

-Juvenile arthritis is an autoimmune disease.
-This means that the body attacks its own healthy cells and tissues.
+Juvenile arthritis is a disease of inflammation.
+This means that inflammation in the body attacks healthy cells and tissues.
 Arthritis results from ongoing joint inflammation in four steps:

 - The joint becomes inflamed

 In some cases, symptoms of juvenile arthritis are mild and do not progress to more severe joint disease and deformities.
 However, untreated juvenile arthritis can produce serious joint and tissue damage.
 It can also cause problems with bone development and growth.

 For a long time, it was believed that many children eventually outgrow juvenile arthritis.
 Now it is known that most children diagnosed with juvenile arthritis will continue to have active arthritis 10 years after diagnosis unless they receive aggressive treatment.